Funding for Military Students

-We will help you untangle the college web.
-Contact an admissions representative to get information about how you, as a military/veteran student or dependent, can get started with your degree.
+Please contact our admissions office to assist you in how as a military/veteran student or dependent, can get started with your degree.

 Veterans’ Educational Benefits

-If you have not apply for your Veterans‟ Educational Benefits, go to www.gibill.va.gov
+If you have not applied for your Veterans’ Educational Benefits, please visit www.gibill.va.gov

 Post-9/11 and VA Chapter Benefits